 Though the Similans are nowhere near as busy as Koh Phi Phi, Similan island day trips can feel a bit like a cattle herd run, with speedboats packed to maximum capacity and boats full of people all arriving to the same beaches and snorkelling sites at the same time.
 But if you do a bit of planning in advance, you can enjoy a more peaceful, hassle-free visit to the Similans.

-Here are five ways to help avoid the tourist crowds:
+Here are four ways to help avoid the tourist crowds:

 Stay near the pier to the Similans